benbjohnson/litestream.io/content/blog/why-i-built-litestream/index.md

 Litestream is helping to simplify application development but that's only the start of it.
-There are exciting features coming including replication to [read-only replicas].
+There are exciting features coming including replication to [read-only replicas][replicas].
 This will give you the ability to run local copies of your database at the edge to deliver requests instantly.

 If you're interested in trying out Litestream, the [Getting Started][/getting-started] can get you up and running in less than 10 minutes.